 A common cause of discomfort in the spinal column is disc degeneration, which can be brought on by spinal conditions such as osteoarthritis and spinal stenosis.
 These conditions often lead to nerve root compression or irritation and can trigger chronic neck or back pain.
 Spinal column conditions are most common in the neck (or cervical spine), and in the lower back (or lumbar spine).

 The surgeons at Laser Spine Institute are here to help you find meaningful relief from neck and back pain.
-Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn about our minimally invasive, outpatient procedures.
+Contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures.